Photo: Jules Verne Times Two / Wikimedia Commons

 Price: €250–1,200/night | Location: Rua de Santiago 10, Alfama

-Santiago de Alfama is the finest boutique in the Alfama neighborhood — the extraordinary 15th-century palace conversion (the extraordinary medieval walls visible in the basement, the extraordinary Moorish architectural elements, and the extraordinary views of the São Jorge Castle from the upper rooms), and the extraordinary position in the most atmospheric neighborhood of Lisbon.
-The Alfama at night — the fado music drifting from the tabernas (the intimate fado restaurants), the extraordinary stone lanes, and the extraordinary castle silhouette — is the finest evening atmosphere in Portugal.
+Santiago de Alfama is the boutique to book in the Alfama: a 15th-century palace conversion with medieval walls visible in the basement, Moorish architectural elements, and views of the São Jorge Castle from the upper rooms, set in the most atmospheric neighborhood of Lisbon.
+The Alfama at night — fado music drifting from the tabernas (the intimate fado restaurants), stone lanes, the castle silhouette above — is the best evening atmosphere in Portugal.

-The fado experience: The Alfama fado tabernas (A Tasca do Chico on Rua do Diário de Notícias — the most authentic; Sr. Fado on Rua dos Remédios — the best combination of food and music; Clube de Fado on Rua de São João da Praça — the most prestigious) provide the finest fado experience from the Santiago de Alfama base.
+The fado experience: From the Santiago de Alfama base, the Alfama fado tabernas are all within reach: A Tasca do Chico on Rua do Diário de Notícias (the most authentic), Sr. Fado on Rua dos Remédios (the best combination of food and music), and Clube de Fado on Rua de São João da Praça (the most prestigious).

 Memmo Alfama — Terrace Hotel